SpirosDR1/Qubex-PQC-Benchmarks/ROADMAP.md

 - Institutional integration — calling the API as an added post-quantum check over existing ECDSA custody flows, no migration.

+- Security review — the near-term path is peer and community review: direct engagement with cryptographers working on ML-DSA and the underlying library, plus participation in the NIST PQC community.
+  A paid third-party audit becomes the right move once there's a funded pilot or real institutional stake to justify it — not before.

 ## Research

 - ZK proof of correct verification — the current attestation signs